RobertfKroeger/Obsidian-Notes/Fall 2023/ICS 114 Algorithms and Programming.md

 ### Classes
 - A class is a "blueprint" from which individual objects are created.
 It is used to encapsulate data and methods together.
 - A class has a general structure that has 4 main parts:
-	1) A class declaration denoted by the keyword "class".
+	1) A class declaration denoted by the keyword `class`.
 	2) Attributes that store the state of the object.
 	3) Methods that define the behavior of the object:
 		- Setters: are methods that allow the setting or updating of privates fields within a class.
 Generally, setters can validate the data provided to them.